 In the DP, students receive grades ranging from 7 to 1, with 7 being highest.
 Students receive a grade for each DP course attempted.

 A student’s final diploma result score is made up of the combined scores for each subject.
 The diploma is awarded to students who gain at least 24 points, subject to certain minimum levels of performance including successful completion of the three essential elements of the DP core.

 The DP core

-Creativity, Action, Service – the remaining element in the DP core – does not contribute to the points total but authenticated participation is a requirement for the award of the diploma.
+Creativity, activity, service (CAS) – the remaining element in the DP core – does not contribute to the points total but authenticated participation is a requirement for the award of the diploma.